domsson/falcon/README.md

 whether the component is paired to a controller or not.
 If paired, the controller UUID is provided as additional status parameter.

+`component-status` can be either of the following (subject to change):

+- `default`: undergoing/underwent basic initialization
+- `pairing`: (controller only) pairing with components
+- `paired`:  (components only) paired with controller
+- `config`:  undergoing the configuration process
+- `running`: config complete, component is operational
+- `error`:   not operational due to some error

 #### `config`

 	> config [config-params...]